konflux-ci/konflux-ci/README.md

 **Note:** It might take a few minutes for the UI to become available once the container is restarted.

+#### Unable to Bind PVCs
+The `deploy-deps` script includes a check to verify whether PVCs on the default storage class can be bind.
+If volume claims are unable to be fulfilled, the script will fail,
+displaying:
+`error: timed out waiting for the condition on persistentvolumeclaims/test-pvc`.

+If you are using Kind, try to [restart the container](#running-out-of-resources).
+Otherwise, ensure that PVCs (Persistent Volume Claims) can be allocated for the cluster's default storage class.

 ### Release Fails